Should I seek a non-profit status for my business?

-> - You can take advantage of special postage rates by applying for an receiving a mailing permit that entitles them to a special reduced rate for mailings.
+- You can take advantage of special postage rates by applying for and receiving a permit that entitles you to a special reduced mailing rate.

 A major disadvantage of a nonprofit corporation is that you cannot sell it.
-If the directors of a nonprofit corporation decide to dissolve the nonprofit, they must pay off all debts and obligations of the nonprofit and distribute all of its assets to another tax-exempt nonprofit corporation.
+If the directors of a nonprofit corporation decide to dissolve, they must pay off all debts and obligations of the nonprofit and distribute all of its assets to another tax-exempt nonprofit corporation.

-If you are interested in forming a nonprofit corporation, you will need to:
+If you are interested in forming a nonprofit corporation, you need to: